 7. Air Travel?
 Plan in Advance

-Are you a Single Traveler or Couple of Travelers?
+Are you a Solo Traveler or a Couple?

-Gelling up with people in Ladakh is more or less easy because many people travel solo and look forward to meet new people and share cultural thoughts and values over the trip.
-No where else in the world you will find more smiling and helpful people as Ladakhis are 🙂 … Or you can search for Travel Partners online too (read below).
+Gelling up with people in Ladakh is more or less easy because many people travel solo and look forward to meeting new people and sharing inspirational thoughts and values over the trip.
+Nowhere else in the world you will find more smiling and helpful people as Ladakhis.
+Or you can search for Travel Partners online too (read below).

 Online Travel Partners for Ladakh Trip?

-You can even search for online Travel Partners for your Ladakh trip to reduce the overall cost and at DoW Community we already have an easy way to spot Travel Partners through our dedicated forum linked here & DoW Travel Calendar.
-Using our Travel Partners Forum & Calendar, you can pretty quickly and easily spot on which dates people are traveling and if some group suits your need to gel up or not.
-Check the example: So, take the advantage and travel in group to reduce your travel cost for Ladakh trip 🙂
+You can even search for online Travel Partners for your Ladakh trip to reduce the overall cost, and at DoW Community we already have an easy way to spot Travel Partners through our dedicated forum linked in the main menu.

-I hope the above mentioned tips helps you in some way or the other to reduce your overall cost of the Ladakh trip and help you make a budget trip to Ladakh I am sure you will be able to save some good amount of money by following above tips.
-You can also read one of the topics in DoW Community regarding Customize Tour v/s Self Organized Tours to Ladakh to really see the benefits of traveling on your own.
+I hope these tips will help you in some way or the other to reduce the overall cost of the Ladakh trip plan and help you make a budget trip to Ladakh.
+I am sure you will be able to save a good amount of money by following these Ladakh budget tips.

-In the end, if these tips in the article really helps you in making a budget trip to Ladakh as compared to some ready made Leh Ladakh Tour Packages then please, I will seriously suggest you to read about DoW Causes – A Step Towards Responsible Travel that guides you in the direction on how to help the local Himalayan people when you Travel in Himalayas and if possible contribute towards these causes on your own with very little portion of that saved money with the help of tips over DoW Blog & Community.
-This will do nothing BUT definitely provide you some real smiles & blessings from the locals up there in such remote villages of Himalayas.
-Thank You !!
+In the end, if these tips in the article really help you in making a budget trip to Ladakh as compared to some readymade Leh Ladakh Tour Packages then please, I will seriously suggest you read about DoW Causes – A Step Towards Responsible Travel.